jpazdera/PazdKaha22/Data/README.txt

 - w2v.txt:

     The word2vec similarity matrix indicating the semantic similarity between all pairs of words in the full PEERS wordpool.
 The matrix is size 1638 x 1638.
+IMPORTANT: WORD IDs ARE 1-INDEXED AND RANGE FROM 1 TO 1638.
+To find the values for word n you need to look in row/column n-1 in the matrix if you are using a 0-indexed language like Python, but row/column n if you are using a 1-indexed langauge like MATLAB or R.

 - EXP2_VIS.txt and EXP2_AUD.txt: